vergisodd/389K-Recovery-Opportunity-SQL-Driven-Return-Analysis-for-E-Commerce/README.md

 3. **Address Fashion's return rate through better product presentation** — 8.05% is the highest category rate and most likely reflects sizing information gaps or photography that misrepresents the product, not a quality problem

-4. **Separate customer value from return risk in monitoring** — customer behavior risk and financial impact should be monitored separately; a blanket return policy change would penalize your best buyers to target a different group entirely
+4. **Separate customer value from return risk in monitoring** — customer  risk and financial impact should be monitored separately; a blanket return policy change would penalize your best buyers to target a different group entirely

 5. **Build a recurring return dashboard** — track return rate and return loss monthly by category and SKU so trends surface before they compound; Electronics at 7.3% already warrants a standing alert